Udaykir02/GDP_Group-3/Security_and_Compliance.md

 Encourage users to use device lock methods (PIN, password, biometrics) to secure access to the app.
 Implement remote wipe capabilities in case a device is lost or stolen.
 ### 8. Privacy Compliance
+Clearly communicating privacy policies to users and obtain explicit consent for data processing
 ### 9. Secure Backend
+Regularly update and patch server software to address security vulnerabilities.
+Implement intrusion detection and prevention systems.
 ### 10. Security Testing
+Conduct regular security assessments, including penetration testing and code reviews.
+Use tools like OWASP Mobile Security Testing Guide for evaluating the security posture of the mobile app.
 ### 11. Monitoring and Logging
+Implement robust logging mechanisms to track and analyze security events.
+Set up monitoring systems to detect and respond to security incidents in real-time.
 ### 12. Legal and Compliance
+Ensure compliance with relevant laws and regulations, including consumer protection laws and data breach notification requirements.
 ### 13. Regular Audits
+Conduct periodic security audits to identify and address potential vulnerabilities.
 ### 14. Educate Users
+Provide educational materials to users about safe online practices and how to recognize and report security issues.
 ### 15. Updates and Patches
+Regularly update the mobile app to fix security vulnerabilities and improve overall security.